biolds/tibuta-w100/README.md

 - conf to have [Onboard](https://launchpad.net/onboard) in the accesibility menu: [lightdm-gtk-greeter.conf](/uploads/Home/lightdm-gtk-greeter.conf)
 (to be put in `/etc/lightdm`)

 # Backlight

-The backlight can be changed through `/sys/class/backlight/intel_backlight`, and can be updated with keyboard shortcuts using `xbindkeys`:
+The backlight can be changed through `/sys/class/backlight/intel_backlight`:

 `/usr/local/bin/backlight-dec`
 ```sh